zehdeh/prva/README.md

-psql
+prva
 ====
+postgres relation version analyzer

+building
+===
-Table users needed in order to run
+Both libpq and libpqxx needed in order to compile

+usage
+===
+Use "--help" for information on usage